awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-vpclattice-listener-fixedresponse.md

 # AWS::VpcLattice::Listener FixedResponse<a name="aws-properties-vpclattice-listener-fixedresponse"></a>

-Information about an action that returns a custom HTTP response\.
+Describes an action that returns a custom HTTP response\.

 ## Syntax<a name="aws-properties-vpclattice-listener-fixedresponse-syntax"></a>